David Daniels (filmmaker)

 David Daniels is an American commercial director, filmmaker, and co-founder (along with Ray Di Carlo and Chel White) of the Portland, Oregon based animation studio Bent Image Lab.

-With a master's degree in Animation from The California Institute of the Arts (Cal Arts), Daniels' expertise includes computer (or CG), clay, foam, character, and mixed-media animation.
+He has a master's degree in Animation from The California Institute of the Arts (Cal Arts).
+Daniels' work includes computer (or CG), clay, foam, character, and mixed-media animation.

 History

 Early in his career, Daniels animated parts of Pee-wee's Playhouse, and sections of Peter Gabriel's music video "Big Time."
 David later directed the original twelve M&M's spots, helping define the CGI designs of Yellow, Blue, Red and Green personalities that are still being used decades later.
 His industry awards include an AICP award, a Clio, Mobius awards and a Daytime Emmy.
-His clients include Hewlett Packard, Fox, MTV, NBC, Coca-Cola, Pepsi, Nabisco, Mars, Sesame Street, Tinactin (featuring John Madden), and Kellogg's.

 Stratacut

-David Daniels invented a technique he termed Strata-cut animation, a form of clay animation in which internally packed "loaves" of clay are animated in thin slices, revealing the movement of the pre-sculpted images within.
+David Daniels used a technique called strata-cut animation, a form of clay animation in which internally packed "loaves" of clay are animated in thin slices, revealing the movement of the pre-sculpted images within.
 Daniels first used the technique of strata-cut in his 1985 film, Buzz Box.
 Strata-cut was later used in animated segments of the Pee-wee's Playhouse series during the mid-80s, and in the music video for "Big Time" by Peter Gabriel (1986).